 Aldactone (spironolactone) may increase blood potassium, which can be a life-threatening situation.
 Therefore, blood potassium should be monitored with a blood test periodically.

-A low carbohydrate diet is recommended for these patients, because it decreases the amount of insulin.
+Follow a low carbohydrate diet because it decreases the amount of insulin.
 This diet also helps to lose weight, as most patients with Polycystic Ovary Syndrome are over-weight.
+This diet is similar to my diet for Type 2 diabetes

 Aerobic exercise for at least 30 minutes per day is recommended as it has been shown to decrease insulin resistance.
-Regular exercise also helps to promote weight loss and prevent lost pounds from coming back.
+In addition, regular exercise also helps to promote weight loss.
+It also helps to prevent weight gain.

 In one study, 6 months of Metformin therapy was effective in reducing weight, triglycerides, blood pressure and insulin level.
 Several other studies have confirmed the beneficial effects of Metformin in reducing testosterone level, normalizing menses and improving fertility in women with PCO syndrome.